 The Compensation Committee of the Board determines the compensation of the CEO and, after considering the recommendations of the CEO, approves the compensation of the other NEOs.
-The Compensation Committee meets at least twice annually, with a meeting generally held in April each year to consider CBRSUP awards and in December each year to set salaries for the forthcoming year and consider Option grants.
+The Compensation Committee meets at least twice annually.
+See below under "Compensation Governance" for more information about the role of the Compensation Committee and its members.

 In determining the overall compensation of the NEOs, the Compensation Committee considers a range of factors including general industry and market conditions, the Corporation's total shareholder return ("TSR"), the compensation practices and performance of its peer group and Paramount's corporate financial and operating results, including its progress in advancing its overall corporate strategy.
 The individual performance of each of the NEOs is also assessed.
-Specific factors that the Compensation Committee considered in determining 2022 compensation for the NEOs are set out below under "2022 Compensation Determinations".
+Specific factors that the Compensation Committee considered in determining 2023 compensation for the NEOs are set out below under "2023 Compensation Determinations".
 A description of the Corporation's peer group as well as its historical annual average TSR compared to its peer group is set out below under "Peer Group".